alexbotkova/exchange_rates/README.md

 CREATE DATABASE exchange_rates_db;
 ```
 ### 3. Configure application.properties
-In src/main/resources/application.properties, set up your database connection – your username and your password.
+In src/main/resources/application.properties, set up your MySQL database connection – your username and your password.

 ### 4. Run the app